eriknyquist/versionedobj/README.rst

 |tests_badge| |cov_badge| |codeclimate_badge| |version_badge| |license_badge|

-**versionedobj** is a framework for creating complex python objects that can be serialized/deserialized to and from strings, or dicts, or JSON files.
+**versionedobj** is an object serialization framework that allows you to create complex python objects that can be serialized/deserialized to and from strings, or dicts, or JSON files.

 **versionedobj** also provides a versioning mechanism, to track changes in object structure across time, and to migrate between different object versions.